- Spend time in the old-time cliffside villages of Positano and Amalfi

 Welcome to Italy!
 Arrive in Rome, then take a high-speed train to Naples on the coast before making your way to your hotel in Amalfi.
 This stretch of coastline south of Naples is renowned for its exceptional beauty and iconic medieval cliffside fishing villages.
 Lemon groves and sprawling summer villas cling to the steep cliffs that lead to sparkling blue water.

-Day 3: Amalfi Coast to Sorrento, Afternoon Cooking Class
+Day 3: Transfer to Sorrento, Afternoon Cooking Class

-In the afternoon learn how to prepare traditional Italian dishes during a 4-hour cooking class at the Sorrento Cooking School.
+In the afternoon, learn how to prepare traditional Italian dishes during a four-hour cooking class at the Sorrento Cooking School.
 The school is the first of its kind in Sorrento and offers daily cooking lessons for amateur cooks and for those looking to enjoy a day of learning about Italian flavors and ingredients from a talented local chef.

 Day 4: Free Day in Sorrento